Dartmouth-Libraries/intro-to-machine-learning-with-scikit-learn/README.md

 An introduction into Machine Learning using the popular Python toolkit scikit-learn.

-Materials are currently under development.
+Materials are currently under development and will be available soon.